Cominclip/RPF-Net/README.md

 ### Data

-1. Prepare the PAN and MS images and the ground truth file to `data`
+1. Prepare the PAN and MS images and the ground truth file to `data`.
-2. Ensure the format of images is `.tiff` or `.tif`, and the format of ground truth is `.npy`
+2. Ensure the format of images is `.tiff` or `.tif`, and the format of ground truth is `.npy`.

 ### Environment Setup